Enter your zip to

 To determine what size shower you need, think about your overall bathroom size and the space you have for the shower.
 The best rule of thumb is to stand in the footprint of the shower and spread out your arms, then turn in a circle.
 If you can get a shower to fit into the room that accommodates that amount of space, that will be the most comfortable option.

-But what if you don’t have the space for that large of a shower?
+But what if you don’t have the space for a shower of that size?
 Most people are comfortable in a shower of 48 inches by 36 inches.
 If you can squeeze in more space than that, then the 36 by 60 inch shower option is optimal.
 If you are already pressed for space, a shower of 32 by 32 inches might feel a bit cramped, but will get the job done.

 Here is a brief rundown of standard shower sizes by type: